The USF Law Clinics include several specialized clinics:

 Entrepreneurial Ventures Legal Services Project

-Internet & IP Justice Clinic
+Internet and Intellectual Property Justice Clinic

 Kendrick Hall, 211